gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-westerlund-tsvwg-dtls-over-sctp-bis.md

    provide privacy for the actual user message, none of these three are protected by DTLS.
 They are sent as clear text, because they are part of the SCTP DATA chunk header.

-   DTLS supports cipher suites that contain a NULL cipher algorithm.
-   Negotiating a NULL cipher algorithm will not provide communications privacy for applications and will not provide privacy for user messages.

 #  Acknowledgments